Invoke Function

 Number

-Headers A detailed context for the status code, unrelated to the output body.
-Response headers are dependent on your selected HTTP request option.
-Note that not all headers are response headers.
-Object
+Response headers depend on your selected HTTP request option.
+Not all headers are response headers.

 Related topics